ervandew/eclim/src/doc/content/vim/common/vcs.rst

   and perform various operations (diff, annotate, etc.) using any of the text links denoted by '\|link name\|' (ex.  '\|annotate\|').

-  By default the number of entries retrieved will be limited to 100 in an effort to reduce the latency of retrieving logs for files with a long revision history.
-This value can be changed via the :ref:`g:EclimVcsLogMaxEntries` variable.

 .. _\:VcsDiff:

 - **:VcsDiff** [revision] -